GridTools/gt4py/CODING_GUIDELINES.md

 1. _shebang_ line: `#! /usr/bin/env python3` (only for **executable scripts**!).
 2. License header (see `LICENSE_HEADER.txt`).
 3. Module docstring.
-4. Imports, alphabetically ordered within each block:
+4. Imports, alphabetically ordered within each block (fixed automatically by `isort`):
    1. Block of imports from the standard library.
    2. Block of imports from general third party libraries using standard shortcuts when customary (e.g. `numpy as np`).
    3. Block of imports from specific modules of the project.